Personal Care Assistant: Job Description and Information

 Research the requirements to become a personal care assistant.
 Learn about the job description and duties, and read the step-by-step process to start a career in personal care assistance.

-Personal care assistants help clients at home or in care facilities with common tasks, such as bathing, grooming and using toilet facilities, as well as dressing, cooking and house cleaning.
+Personal care assistants work in private homes or care facilities to help clients with common tasks, such as bathing, grooming and using toilet facilities, as well as dressing, cooking and house cleaning.
 Most personal care assistants work for private clients, home health providers or agencies that offer services to senior citizens and the disabled.

 According to the U.S. Bureau of Labor Statistics (BLS), personal care assistants don't perform health-related services for clients, which distinguishes them from the related profession of home health aides.
 Some states, however, have government-funded programs in which personal care assistants provide some health-related services for clients under the direction of licensed healthcare professionals.
 This occupation can be emotionally and physically demanding.
 Assistants must sometimes move and lift patients or work with those who have communicable illnesses.
-In addition, they are sometimes hired to care for individuals who suffer from mental health impairments and may even become violent.
+In addition, they are sometimes hired to care for individuals who suffer from mental health impairments and may become violent.

 Educational requirements for aspiring personal care assistants vary by state and employer.
-Some require only on-the-job training, while others may call for more formal training.
+Some positions require only on-the-job training, while others may call for more formal training.
 Personal care assistants employed by government agencies may need to meet training, certification and other requirements.
 The table below shows the core qualifications for personal care assistants:

 |Degree Level||No degree is required, though short-term training may be necessary*|